Dinakshie Priyasad: Career

 Though it was in 1992 as a 2-year-old that Dinakshie made her acting debut in her father's film Apaye Thathpara 84,000.
 Her first major acting role came in 2009 in the television drama version of Upul Shantha Sannasgala's renowned romantic novel Wassana Sihinaya.
 The teledrama was produced and directed by Janaka Siriwardana and Kavindya Jayasekara penned the script.

 In 2009, she was seen in the teledrama Sanda Giri Pawwa portraying the main role of a teacher in a rural area.
 She has stated that this was the most challenging role she has portrayed, as the character was a teacher who came from extreme poverty to excel in life and the sensitive emotions involved were challenging to depict.
 Also, the filming was done in extremely harsh rural areas in the Kurunagala district.
-Her next teledrama was Hithata Wahal Weemi Sarath Kaviratne's popular picture story that appeared in the Siththara weekly in the seventies.
+Her next teledrama was Hithata Wahal eemith Kaviratne's popular picture story that appeared in the Siththara weekly in the seventies.
 The teledrama was directed by Mohan Niyaz where Dinakshie portrays the character of Nimmi.

-In the year 2019, News4masses adjudged Dinakshie as the numero uno (No. 1) among the 'Most Beautiful Actresses and Models' in Sri Lanka.
+In 2019, News4masses adjudged Dinakshie as the number one among the 'Most Beautiful Actresses and Models' in Sri Lanka.
 Dinakshie happens to be one of the very few who rose to the top slot from the TV presenter and teledrama artist.

 Dinakshie has also appeared as the lead in four music videos by the artists Tehan Perera – Unuhuma, Prabudda Geetha Ruchi – Yahamin duka kiyaganna, Doctor Band – Aya Enathura, and Billy Fernando – Ra Ahase.
 In 2021, she was cast in Raffealla Fernando's Celebrity Calendar along with many other Sri Lankan celebrities.